erik-nelson/roslauncher/README.md

       ./roslauncher.py -l

-Launch a launch file known to roslauncher (to see a list of files known to roslauncher, use ./roslauncher --list)
+Launch a launch file known to roslauncher (to see a list of files known to roslauncher, use ./roslauncher -l)

       ./roslauncher.py ROS_PACKAGE/LAUNCH_FILE

-For example to launch the test.launch file in the ROS package named example_graph_slam:
+For example, to launch the test.launch file in the ROS package named example_graph_slam:

       ./roslauncher.py example_graph_slam/test